mathiser/RadDeploy/README.md

       - MR1_T2.dcm

 #### Consumer
+`CPUS` is a count of CPU-threads DicomFLow.
+Should be an integer

 `GPUS` is a list of physical GPUs that are at disposal for flow execution.
-It is the GPU-index which can be found in `nvtop` or `nvidia-smi` For instance:
+It is the GPU-index which can be found in `nvtop` or `nvidia-smi`

+For instance:
 ```
 GPUS:
   - 0
 ```
-It can also be provided as a space seperated string in an environment variable like `GPUS=0 2 5`
+It can also be provided as a space seperated string in an environment variable like `GPUS=0 2 5`.
 Defaults to an empty list.

 ## Dashboard
-If you want to set up the grafana dashboard, make sure that the grafana service has access to `janitor`'s `/opt/DicomFlow/database/database.sqlite` with the following two mounts:
+If you want to set up the grafana dashboard, make sure that the grafana service has access to `flow_tracker`'s `/opt/DicomFlow/database/database.sqlite` with the following two mounts:
 - **flow_tracker**: `./mounts/flow_tracker:/opt/DicomFlow/database:rw`
 - **dashboard**: `./mounts/flow_tracker:/var/lib/grafana/database:ro`